 A negative QuantiFERON-TB Gold test (QFT-G) or other Food and Drug Administration (FDA) approved TB blood test may be accepted in the place of a TST or chest x-ray.
-Both results must be within the past 90 days prior to the first week of the Select: Semester or Quarter in which the student initially enrolls in an allied health program.
+Both results must be within the past 90 days prior to the first week of Semester/ Quarter in which the student initially enrolls in a program.